PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Without an escape route Alice's funds could become stranded or held to ransom inside the channel.
 If Bob stops responding to Alice's messages (either inadvertently or maliciously), Alice would have no way to get her funds back.
 A malicious Bob might hold Alice's funds to ransom and only agree to unlock the multisig TXO in return for a ransom fee.

-The locking script is as follows:
+The script is as follows:

 ```
 OP_IF